How can the careers service help me?

 If an adviser thinks that you would benefit from a longer discussion, you will be sent or given a ‘careers discussion form’.
 You will then be asked to complete the form and return it to us.
 Forms must be received 48 hours prior to the appointment.
 A confirmation email with appointment details will be sent to you beforehand.

-Careers discussions are booked in for 10am, 11am or 12pm on Mondays and Tuesdays only.
+Careers discussions are booked in for 10am, 11am or 12pm from Monday to Thursday.
 Appointments are 45 minutes long.

 How do I book a practice interview?

 You must first have an actual interview arranged in order to be seen by an adviser.
 You also need to complete the ‘practice interview form’ and send us all relevant documentation relating to the job, ie: your CV/ covering letter or completed application form, job description, person specification and if possible the url for the job posting.

 Once we receive all of the documentation, we will then send a confirmation email to you with your appointment details.